CURRENT VERSION (4.2.1)

 By copying, using, or installing the Software, you agree to all of the terms of this agreement ("The License").
 This License contains the entire agreement and supersedes all other agreements or understandings (oral or written).

 Please read all the terms below.
 If you do not agree to any of the terms in any of the sections of The License, then DO NOT use, or install The Software.

 SCOPE OF LICENSE

 Individuals, schools, clubs, and other organizations may freely USE the Software perpetually in accordance with the following terms:

 - You may write articles or books about the Software.

 - You may use the Software to write programs that you can give away or sell.
-If you are distributing a product, you may NOT include a copy of the Software.
+If you are distributing a product, you may NOT include a copy of the IDE Software or demo programs.
 Customers should be directed to www.RobotBASIC.com to download their personal free copy.
-The Software provides the ability to create binary files for distribution, if you wish to protect your source code.
+The Software provides the ability to create binary files or stand-alone EXE files for distribution, if you wish to protect your source code.

 - You may NOT rent, sell, request donations, or charge any type of fee (including, but not limited to, shipping, handling, convenience and such) to transfer any part of the Software or for including it as part of any product (commercial or otherwise).

 - The Software may be used in classrooms at schools or seminars on individual machines or on a network.
 Students and others should be encouraged to visit our web page to download their personal free copy.